lruepke/HTF_lecture/summer2022/_sources/lectures/L05/Exercise1.rst.txt

       "name": "python3"
       },

    and delete that entire section.
-Save the file again as a .ipynb file and re-open it in Visual Studio - and hope for the best...
+Save the file again as a .ipynb file and re-open it in Visual Studio - and hope for the best.